Supporting imagery

 Another interesting feature was that by allowing the CPU to alter the frame-buffer, it provided developers with the ability to construct their own renderer if the VIP wasn’t enough for them.
 This is what some games relied on to present their innovative graphics.
 For instance, ‘Red Alarm’ implemented a scenery constructed with polygons rendered by the CPU.

 Unfortunately, fundamental issues like visible surface determination weren’t always addressed properly, I’m not sure if that was due to the limitations of the CPU.
-In any case, this resulted in a scene turned into a messy mesh instead, which made difficult for the player to distinguish which objects were behind others.
+In any case, this resulted in a scene turned into a messy mesh instead, which made it difficult for the player to distinguish which objects were behind others.

 Audio